kzp308/Github-Website/README.md

-# github-exercise-1
+# Github-Website
-for digit 110 class
+for digit 400 class